Construction Cost Codes

 To what level should you break down construction cost codes?

 NB!
-It’s important to keep in mind that there are a number of stakeholders involved in cost codes management.
+It’s important to keep in mind that there are a number of stakeholders involved in cost code management.
 All the stakeholders should be involved in selecting the appropriate cost codes structure.

 1. Important to think about who will be using the cost code information